Adtiv/lawyerManagementApp/plugins/cordova-plugin-calendar/README.md

 ```

 ### Android 6 (M) Permissions
-On Android 6 you need to request permission to use the Calenda at runtime when targeting API level 23+.
+On Android 6 you need to request permission to use the Calendar at runtime when targeting API level 23+.
-Even if the uses-permission tags the Calendar are present in `AndroidManifest.xml`.
+Even if the `uses-permission` tags for the Calendar are present in `AndroidManifest.xml`.

+Since plugin version 4.5.0 we transparently handle this for you in a just-in-time manner.
+So if you call `createEvent` we will pop up the permission dialog.
+After the user granted access
+to his calendar the event will be created.

+You can also manually manage and check permissions if that's your thing.
 Note that the hasPermission functions will return true when:

 - You're running this on iOS, or